apache/spark/docs/installation.rst

 '''''''''''
 CeleryExecutor is the way you can scale out the number of workers.
 For this to work, you need to setup a Celery backend (**RabbitMQ**, **Redis**, ...) and change your ``airflow.cfg`` to point the executor parameter to CeleryExecutor and provide the related Celery settings.

 For more information about setting up a Celery broker, refer to the exhaustive `Celery documentation on the topic <http://docs.celeryproject.org/en/latest/getting-started/brokers/index.html>`_.

-To kick off a worker, you need to setup Airflow and quick off the worker subcommand
+To kick off a worker, you need to setup Airflow and kick off the worker subcommand

 .. code-block:: bash

     airflow worker

-Your worker should start picking up tasks as soon as they get fired up in its direction.
+Your worker should start picking up tasks as soon as they get fired in its direction.

-Note that you can also run "Celery Flower" a web UI build on top of Celery to monitor your workers.
+Note that you can also run "Celery Flower", a web UI built on top of Celery, to monitor your workers.